 Proton VPN’s Stealth protocol also isn’t the most efficient, as it fails to work in China, but it’s not a major flaw, as most VPNs suffer here.
 We’d also mention the lack of SmartDNS, which we’ve seen in other, even cheaper providers.
 Overall, it’s a great option for a price of under three dollars, with no major downsides.

 Proton VPN’s few downsides don’t spoil the experience.
-Yes, it could be faster, and it could have better customer service, but that’s a nitpick considering that it has a fast free VPN that doesn’t store logs and is still one of the safest options.
+It could be faster, and it could have better customer service, but that’s a nitpick considering that it has a fast free VPN that doesn’t store logs and is still one of the safest.
 With everything said, we end this test with a strong Proton VPN recommendation.